-Given the uncertain economic environment, the Company is approaching the balance of fiscal 2010 with a continued focus on operating effectiveness, expense controls, disciplined inventory management and conservative capital spending.
-The Company anticipates inventory per-store will continue to be managed at levels modestly below fiscal 2009 for the remainder of the fiscal year.
-Going forward, the Company plans to proceed cautiously with new store growth.
-The Company currently plans to open one additional new store in fiscal 2010.
+Given the uncertain economic environment, the Company is approaching the fourth quarter of fiscal 2010 and the first half of fiscal 2011 with a continued focus on operating effectiveness, expense controls, disciplined inventory management and conservative capital spending.
+The Company anticipates ending the fourth quarter of fiscal 2010 with per-store inventory levels up slightly on a percentage basis compared to levels at the end of the fourth quarter of fiscal 2009.
+In the fourth quarter of fiscal 2010 and into fiscal 2011, the Company plans to proceed cautiously with inventory management and new store growth.
+The Company currently plans for per-store inventory levels to increase modestly in the first half of fiscal 2011 as compared to the first half of fiscal 2010.
+Additionally, the Company plans to open approximately ten new stores in fiscal 2011.

-The Company continued to execute its cost reduction initiative in fiscal 2010.
-SG&A savings, primarily reductions in store payroll and other store-related expenses, marketing expenditures and travel costs, of approximately \$15.4 million were realized in the first six months of the fiscal year.
-The Company expects to realize total SG&A savings of \$17 million to \$18 million in all of fiscal 2010, with at least \$1.0 million of savings anticipated in the third quarter.
-The Company also continues to focus on reducing occupancy costs through aggressive lease renegotiations and diligently exercising rent reductions related to sales volume and co-tenancy lease violations.
-Total fiscal 2010 capital expenditures are planned to range from \$8 million to \$9 million, down approximately 50% from the \$18.4 million of capital expenditures in fiscal 2009.
+The Company continues to execute its cost reduction initiative.
+In the first nine months of fiscal 2010, the Company achieved total SG&A savings of \$23.1 million driven mainly by reductions in store payroll and other store-related operating expenses, marketing expenditures, benefits and IT-related costs.
+The Company currently expects to achieve total SG&A cost savings of approximately \$25 million for the full year of fiscal 2010.
+The Company also continues to focus on reducing occupancy costs through lease renegotiations and diligently exercising rent reductions related to sales volume and co-tenancy lease violations.
+Total fiscal 2010 capital expenditures are planned to be approximately \$7 million, down from the \$18.4 million of capital expenditures in fiscal 2009.

-The Company also continues to employ strict inventory controls in fiscal 2010.
-During the year, the Company plans to continue to enhance inventory productivity through SKU rationalization and improved store assorting based on sales volume, climate, size and fashion preferences.
+The Company also continues to employ strict inventory controls.
+The Company plans to continue to enhance inventory productivity through SKU rationalization and improved store assorting based on sales volume, climate, size and fashion preferences.

-The Company plans to continue to strengthen its Customer Relationship Management (CRM) programs throughout fiscal 2010.
-The Company is in the midst of migrating to a new CRM database management system which is designed to ensure better customer data consistency across all channels, provide more robust customer and marketing analytics and enable management of more complex and segmented communications campaigns.
+The Company plans to continue to strengthen its Customer Relationship Management (CRM) programs in fiscal 2010 and fiscal 2011.
+The Company has completed its migration to a new CRM database management system which is designed to ensure better customer data consistency across all channels, provide more robust customer and marketing analytics and to enable management of more complex and segmented communications campaigns.
 In addition, the Company plans to continue to accumulate and incorporate customer data into its existing and new CRM programs to drive additional customer traffic to its stores and web sites, encourage cross shopping between its stores and online sites and increase overall brand awareness.
 CRM efforts will focus primarily on email communication, which the Company believes is the most cost-effective and efficient method of communicating with customers.
-In addition, the Company is tailoring its email messages to segmented groups of customers in an effort to provide more relevant and compelling offers and to drive stronger response rates from its messages.
+In addition, the Company is tailoring more of its email messages to segmented groups of customers in an effort to provide more relevant and compelling offers and to drive stronger response rates from its messages.
+The Company also plans to enhance its overall customer experience this Spring with the launch of a loyalty program.

-The Company continues to focus on smaller markets that have traditionally been the foundation of the Company s success.
+The Company also continues to focus on smaller markets that have traditionally been the foundation of the Company s success.
 Approximately 50% of the Company s stores are located in small, rural and captive markets.
-While same store sales have declined in these markets, the declines have been slightly less than in the remainder of the Company s stores.
+While same store sales have declined in these markets, as have overall same store sales, the declines have been slightly less than in the remainder of the Company s stores.
 In addition to adjusting the merchandise mix in these areas, the Company plans to further develop its grassroots marketing efforts to increase communication with customers in these markets.
 Stores located in the smaller, rural markets generally have higher productivity and lower occupancy costs, resulting in higher operating margins.